jakegriesmaier/bph-back-end/README.md

 **Instructions To Build and Run the bph-back-end API:**

+**NOTE: The back-end cannot be run on mac unless using a windows virtual machine**

 **1.** pull the branch `master`

 **2.** download ASP.NET Core/.NET Core: Runtime & Hosting Bundle version 2.1.10